Chapter 4:

 Isaiah 57:15

-For this is what the High and Lofty One, who is residing forever and whose name is holy, has said: “In the height and in the holy place is where I reside, also with the one crushed and lowly in spirit, to revive the spirit of the lowly ones and to revive the heart of the ones being crushed.”
+For this is what the High and Lofty One, who is living forever and whose name is holy, has said: “I reside in the high and holy place, but also with the one crushed and lowly in spirit, to revive the spirit of the lowly one and to revive the heart of the those being crushed.”

 John 11:41